ga4gh-beacon/B2RI_Documentation/docs/tutorial-data-beaconization.md

     mongoimport --jsonArray --uri "mongodb://root:example@127.0.0.1:27017/beacon?authSource=admin" --file genomicVariationsVcf.json --collection genomicVariations
     ```

-    Again, remember that if you follow this alternative path you will have to **index your MongoDB data**.
+    Again, remember that if you follow this alternative path, you will have to **index your MongoDB data**.
+Indexes can affect the performance of your Beacon v2 API.

 ## STEP 4

+!!!
+Danger "Important"
+    You can ommit the indexing step if you used `beacon mongodb` to load BFF files into MongoDB.

-You can create the necessary indexes running the following Python script:
+You can create the necessary indexes running the following Python script.

     docker exec beacon python beacon/reindex.py

-!!!
-Warning "Important"
-    You can ommit the indexing step if you used `beacon mongodb` to perform the data ingestion.

 #### Fetch the ontologies and extract the filtering terms